JiashengYu618/Interactive-Visualization-/README.md

 jitl - Question involved learning somethimg new (just in time learning)
 substantive - Question involved wrestling with a complex idea that does not have a definitive answer

-I create four categories, and I will show them separately:
+I create four categories, and I will show them separately.
+Each category has two tab buttons and you can choose any one of them.
+Also, you can use slider to show the number of the items that you want to see :

 **Question_Correct**

 ![Question_Correct](./question_correct.jpg)